Theahmadre/AutoLightSensor-LED/README.md

 1. Connect the LDR to GPIO Pin 17 on the Raspberry Pi.
 2. Connect the LED to GPIO Pin 6 on the Raspberry Pi.
 3. Use a 330Ω resistor for the LED to limit the current and prevent damage to the GPIO pin.
-4. Make sure to wire the LDR in a voltage divider configuration with an appropriate resistor (e.g., 10kΩ) to get a readable voltage signal for light detection.
+4. Ensure the LDR is wired in a voltage divider configuration with a 10kΩ resistor and a 10µF capacitor to get a stable and readable voltage signal for light detection.

 ## Setup and Installation